 Does this sponsor align with my readers’ interests?

-Alignment is critical (link to prev article).
+Alignment is critical.
 The quickest way to erode your audience’s trust is to bombard them with irrelevant promotions.
 Make sure the sponsored content you include meets real, expressed needs.

 Is there a possibility of an ongoing relationship?

 Unlike subscriptions, sponsorships do not offer a consistent revenue stream.
 That’s why it’s important to partner with advertisers who will likely become repeat customers of your newsletter.
 This allows them to build trust with your audience while providing you with a semi-reliable income source.